bbcmicrobit/PythonEditor/README.rst

         path: path + "python/editor.html",
     }

+(I've added a copy of my own externals.ts file in the contrib directory of this project.)

 You're still not done yet!

 TouchDevelop expects its embedded editors to be served from the same domain it